celestiaorg/popsigner/doc/product/README.md

 ## Product Overview

-BanhBaoRing is a complete key management SaaS platform for Celestia and Cosmos ecosystems, providing HSM-level security without the complexity.
+BanhBaoRing is the fastest remote signing platform for Celestia and Cosmos rollups.
+POP-based, sub-100ms latency, built on OpenBao.
+Deploy in minutes.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐